dcunited001/dcunited001.github.io/_posts/2018-02-14-the-sword-in-the-stone-a-sociophysical-leadership-selection-protocol.md

 There is far too much baseless conjecture in the explanations above for any of it to be taken as fact.
-Still, if you avoid thinking about any of this on the basis that it's not factual, you're missing the point; here it's the journey, not the destination, that transforms your mind and augments your metacognition.
+Still, if you avoid thinking about any of this on the basis that it's not factual, you're missing the point; here, it's the journey, not the destination, that transforms your mind and augments your metacognition.

 Mathematic models behind social physics[^pos-sensitive-propagation]